I'm Dickens, He's Fenster: Synopsis

-The series starred John Astin and Marty Ingels as trouble-prone carpenters Harry Dickens and Arch Fenster.
-Emmaline Henry appeared as Harry's wife, Kate.
 Appearing regularly, at Dickens and Fenster's workplace, were Frank DeVol (as their mild-mannered boss Myron Bannister), David Ketchum (as Mel Warshaw), Henry Beckman (as Bob Mulligan), and Noam Pitlik (as Bentley).
+Mulligan and Warshaw were carpenters who provided little help when problems arose on a job site.

-Fenster always had attractive girlfriends; some of these actresses included Yvonne Craig, Ellen Burstyn (as Ellen McRae), and Lee Meriwether.
-The series was sponsored alternately by El Producto cigars and Procter and Gamble.
+Actresses who portrayed Fenster's girlfriends included Yvonne Craig, Ellen Burstyn (as Ellen McRae), and Lee Meriwether.